 - Students have the opportunity to gain a place on the Engineering Leadership Programme and a range of Employability Development Workshops.

-- The School actively encourages one-year work placements, offering preparation through its employability programme and support through its dedicated placement officer.
+- The School actively encourages one-year work placements, offering preparation through its Employability Programme and support through its dedicated placement officer.
 You can spend up to 12 months getting hands on experience of a real engineering environment with a relevant company.
 Students have gained work placements with organisations such as Glen Dimplex, Dyson, Lotus, Survitec, Collins Aerospace, Terex, Leckey, Seven Technologies Group, Whale, JLR, Randox, Andor, Kingspan, Nacco, Intel and Accenture.
-Students also have the opportunity to work or study outside the UK through programmes such as IAESTE, Erasmus, Study Abroad and Study USA.
+Students also have the opportunity to work or study outside the UK through programmes such as IAESTE, Study Abroad and Study USA.
 In recent years, students have undertaken placements in companies in Argentina, Brazil, Canada, Finland, France, Japan, Malaysia and the USA.
+For 2021-22 and beyond, the UK government will have to negotiate participation in the Erasmus programme, as part of the broader Brexit negotiations.

 World Class Facilities